top of page

 Côtes du Rhône Villages Massif d'Uchaux Jocundaz red 2022 | Vignoble Simian

-Aging takes place in concrete vats for 14 to 16 months.
-Finally, the wine is lightly filtered and bottled.
+After gentle pressing and multiple rackings, the wine undergoes malolactic fermentation.
+Maturation takes place for 14 to 16 months in concrete vats, after which the wine is lightly filtered and bottled.